 Return ticket cost 18 JOD / 25 USD; a one-way ticket should be around 10 JOD / 14 USD.

-You can rent a car from the airport and drive yourself to Wadi Rum.
+You can rent a car from the airport (check here to see the cheapest offers) and drive yourself to Wadi Rum.
 It would take you around 1.5 hours.

 The other option is a taxi.
 The price there should be about 25 – 30 JOD /35 – 42 USD.